 The amount of hair covering the baby’s body is considerably reduced, and lanugo disappears.

 Throughout this month, the weight of the fetus increases from 33 cm to 38 cm approximately, and the weight can range from about 1,100 to 1,300 g.

 Due to this significant increase of the length and the weight, the movements of the baby are more limited.
 Now, he is likely to exert more pressure against your bladder.
 This might cause you not only to feel more intensely the movements of the fetus, but also a constant urge to urinate.

 The skin gets thicker and pigmented.
 The iris gets pigmented too.
 Pigmentation occurs thanks to a group of cells called melanocytes, that is, melanin-producing cells.

 For more information about the 7th month of pregnancy, click here: Seven months pregnant.

 Eight months pregnant

-The baby gains weigth in this month, so she/he takes up all the space in the uterus.
-The brain is still developing; the olfactory neurons are formed and the baby can now perceive the strong smells that you might encounter.
-The body hair starts falling off.
-The baby is now about 16.5 inches long and she/he moves with energy.
-Besides, his/her kicks can leave you breathless, likewise you will feel that his/her movements are spasmodic.
-This is due to the fact that the baby might hiccup because she/he has swallowed too much amniotic fluid.
+In addition to being able to feel the light and hear sounds, the olfactory neurons are formed and the baby can now perceive the strong smells that you might encounter, a sign that the brain is still developing.
+You will feel that his movements are spasmodic.
+This is due to the fact that the baby might hiccup because he has swallowed too much amniotic fluid.
 But that is a good symptom because it puts into motion the alimentary canal.

 Nine months pregnant